kayjan/bigtree/README.md

 7. **Exporting Tree**
    1. Print to console
    2. Export to *pandas DataFrame*, *dictionary*, or *nested dictionary*
-   3. Export to dot (can save to .dot, .png, .jpeg files)
+   3. Export tree or DAG to dot (can save to .dot, .png, .jpeg files)
 8. **Workflows**
    1. Sample workflows for tree demonstration!